 We hear from FRS Operator and Cork man, Joe Shanahan, on his experience of working with FRS.

-Joe Shanahan from east Cork has been an avid FRS operator for almost 3 years.
+Joe Shanahan from east Cork has been an avid FRS operator for over 4 years.
 Joe has a farming background and with almost 20 years’ experience, he is a dab hand at everything farming related.